libigl/libigl.github.io/docs/before-submitting-pull-request.md

-# Before submitting a pull request
+# Before Submitting A Pull Request

 There are a variety of things you can do before submitting a pull request that will reduce the effort on the libigl team to merge your code and increase the